Mic27M/Home-Router-Wiki/README.md

 # Home-Router-Wiki
-The Home Router Wiki is a Tool for scraping firmware from multiple verndor webpages using FirmwareSraper https://github.com/fkie-cad/FirmwareScraper, collect information and visulize them on a webpage-wiki using hugo and geekdoc
+The Home Router Wiki is a Tool for scraping firmware from multiple vendor webpages using [FirmwareScraper](https://github.com/fkie-cad/FirmwareScraper) , collect information and visualize them on a webpage-wiki using [hugo](https://gohugo.io/) and [geekdocs](https://geekdocs.de/)